 15. For farm adventures: Kranji Road to Lim Chu Kang Road

 If you’re a country person at heart, here’s the best way to spend your Sunday.
 Just kick off your journey at Kranji MRT station.
-The 20km trail, which stretches from Kranji Road to Lim Chu Kang Road, encompasses the hidden farms in Kranji Countryside, Kranji War Memorial and Sungei Buloh Wetlands Reserve.
+The 20km cycling route, which stretches from Kranji Road to Lim Chu Kang Road, encompasses the hidden farms in Kranji Countryside, Kranji War Memorial and Sungei Buloh Wetlands Reserve.

 Start point: Kranji MRT station